 Affiants incorporate by reference a comprehensive report of investigation of the matter conducted by ICM that includes a computer library of documentary evidence.
 The report dated November 3, 2014, is entitled, “The Case of Wesleyan Company.”
-[ARMY EXHIBIT XX]

-We solemnly affirm under the penalties of perjury that the contents of the foregoing paper are true to the best of my knowledge and belief.
+We solemnly affirm under the penalties of perjury that the contents of the foregoing paper are true to the best of our knowledge and belief.

 WESLEY C. SCHNEIDER